 The Premium Plan (previously called Commercial-Free) costs $9.99 per month (or $99.99/year) and streams are mostly ad-free.
 You get access to your local CBS station, though commercials will play on the live feed.
 And other shows have “brief promotional interruptions” about other Paramount Plus programming.

-Make sure you check our Paramount Plus promo codes to find the latest offers on its plans.
+Make sure you check our Paramount Plus promo codes to find the latest offers — such as the hidden Paramount Plus 30-day free trial.

 Paramount Plus review: Interface